intake/intake/docs/source/catalog.rst

 may be necessary for communicating with the storage backend and, by convention, the driver should take a parameter ``storage_options`` containing arguments to pass to the backend.

+The special template variable "CATALOG_DIR" may be used to construct relative URLs in the arguments to a source.
+In such cases, if the filesystem used to load that catalog contained arguments, then the ``storage_options`` of that file system will be extracted and passed to the source.
+Therefore, all sources which can accept general URLs (beyond just local paths) must make sure to accept this argument.

 As an example of using ``storage_options``, the following two sources would allow for reading CSV data from S3 and GCS backends without authentication (anonymous access), respectively